I know you’re incredibly busy so thank you for taking the time to get involved in this interview for my readers.

 1.Can you give us a little background information on you?
 For example, where you’re from and what got you into the real estate business.

 Like most people today I have had several “careers” in my life.
 I went to university late and then moved up to London.
 I worked at KPMG before moving into Operations in an Investment Company in the city.
-I got into property 20 years ago when I dabbled as an amateur landlord with a couple of flats.
+I got into the property 20 years ago when I dabbled as an amateur landlord with a couple of flats.

-I then got into estate agency by accident in 2004, the city was in a down turn, I was incredibly bored at work and unable to find another job.
+I then got into estate agency by accident in 2004, the city was in a downturn, I was incredibly bored at work and unable to find another job.

 So I set up a very small business finding tenants for landlords at Royal Arsenal Riverside.
-To my surprise I enjoyed the work immensely, so little by little we grew the business from there.
+To my surprise, I enjoyed the work immensely, so little by little, we grew the business from there.